- 1. Conduct a bar audit

 - 22. Reward your regulars with a loyalty program

 How to increase bar sales?
-X effective techniques to boost your bar sales
+22 effective techniques to boost your bar sales

-Are you looking for guidance on how to increase bar sales but keep running into the same tired advice?
+You've already started a bar business and now you are looking for guidance on how to increase bar sales but keep running into the same tired advice.
 It's a challenge for business owners in the modern age.
 All the information is out there, but where do you start?
 Which actions will have a meaningful and positive impact on your business?

 Here we’ve compiled over twenty actionable ideas and tips to help you decide how to drive bar sales without compromising your concept or putting off your regulars.